JGordon59/REGEX_Tutorial/RegexTutorial.md

 ### Quantifiers

 Quantifiers indicate that the preceding token must be matched a certain number of times.
-A quantifire can be greedy or lazy that is explained below.
+These can be classified as "greedy" or "lazy".

 * `a*a+a?`	-0 or more, 1 or more, 0 or 1
     * "+" Matches 1 or more of the preceding token.